RenchTG/PBJar_CTF_Writeups/web/writeup.md

 print(halfway)
 ```

 ####  This is the short script that I use to get my middle number.
-After that I just run it several times replacing the url with the number my program prints and then update min and max limit accordingly.
-Eventually the version number `133791021` was able to give me the flag file.
-Then just run strings or cat:
+After that I just go the website and replace the version in the url with the number my program prints, check what response I get from the website and update min and max limit accordingly, and just rinse and repeat.
+Eventually the version number `133791021` downloaded a file called `flag`.
+Then just run strings or cat on it like this:

 #### `strings flag` or `cat flag`